hetiansu5/urlquery/README.md

 ### Attention
 - For Map structure, Marshal supports map[Basic]Basic|Complex, but Unmarshal just supports map[Basic]Basic
-- Default: disable ignoring encoding Zero-value of struct member.
-When it is enabled, consistency should be evaluated in your project
+- Default: ignoring Zero-value of struct member.
+If you have consistency problem, you can enable it
 - Remember that: Byte is actually uint8, Rune is actually int32